 When you were younger, you may have received savings bonds from your grandparents or a relative.
-Now that you’re older, this gift has matured, and you’re finally ready to redeem the savings bonds either to pay for an expense or reinvest the money.
-However, maybe you’re uncertain how to cash in saving bonds or how they accrue value.
+Now that you’re older, the bonds have matured, and you’re finally ready to redeem them to pay for an expense or reinvest the money.
+However, you may be uncertain about how cashing savings bonds works and what their value is.

 What Are Savings Bonds?

 Savings bonds are long-term, low-risk investments that are a debt instrument of the United States government.
-Created during World War II, they initially allowed citizens to help fund the US government during the war, and were formerly called Series E War Savings Bonds.
+Created during World War II, they initially allowed citizens to help fund the U.S. government during the war, and were formerly called Series E War Savings Bonds.
+(Nowadays, there are different types of bonds, as outlined below.)
 Since these bonds are guaranteed by the U.S. government, they are generally considered among the safest investments out there.

 Before figuring out how to redeem savings bonds, many recipients first want to calculate their bonds’ present value.
-Thankfully, TreasuryDirect.gov helps bond owners to do just that.
+Fortunately, TreasuryDirect.gov helps bond owners to do just that.

 It’s worth noting here a few things that the Treasury savings bond calculator cannot do, including: